Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: Introduction

-Conjecture~\ref{c-thomassen} remains open, even though partial results and numerous equivalent formulations of this problem are known (see survey~\cite{BroRyjVra}).
-For instance, Zhan~\cite{Zhan} and independently Jackson (not published) showed that every $7$-connected line graph of a multigraph has a Hamilton cycle, and Kaiser and the second author~\cite{KaiVra} showed that every $5$-connected line graph of minimum degree at least $6$ is Hamilton-connected.
+Conjecture~\ref{c-thomassen} remains open, even though partial results and numerous equivalent formulations of this problem are known (see e.g. the survey~\cite{BroRyjVra}).
+In the positive direction, Zhan~\cite{Zhan} and independently Jackson~\cite{Jackson89} showed that every $7$-connected line graph of a multigraph has a Hamilton cycle, and Kaiser and the third author~\cite{KaiVra} showed that every $5$-connected line graph of minimum degree at least $6$ is Hamilton-connected.

-In~\cite{Ryjacek}, Ryj\'{a}\v{c}ek introduced a closure operation (a recurrent application of local completion operation on particular vertices), and showed that Conjecture~\ref{c-thomassen} is equivalent to a seemingly stronger conjecture of Matthews and Sumner~\cite{MatSum} saying that every $4$-connected claw-free graph has a Hamilton cycle.
+In~\cite{Ryjacek}, the second author introduced a closure operation on claw-free graphs (a recursive application of the local completion operation on particular vertices that turns a claw-free graph into a line graph while preserving Hamiltonicity), and showed that Conjecture~\ref{c-thomassen} is equivalent to a seemingly stronger conjecture by Matthews and Sumner~\cite{MatSum} saying that every $4$-connected claw-free graph has a Hamilton cycle.